bcollazo/catanatron/README.md

 You can then use this data to build a machine learning model, and then implement a `Player` subclass that implements the corresponding "predict" step of your model.
-There are some examples of these type of players in [reinforcement.py](catanatron_experimental/catanatron_experimental/machine_learning/players/reinforcement.py).
+There are some attempts of these type of players in [reinforcement.py](catanatron_experimental/catanatron_experimental/machine_learning/players/reinforcement.py).

 # Appendix